aleesteele/aleesteele.github.io/_posts/2024-10-10-third-space.md

 The free and open source software movements similarly emerged from one of the world's most famous third spaces: that of the university.
 As hardware, software, and services unbundled in the breakdown of mainframe computers, it was at the university that early computer scientists were able to reimagine an understanding of software that went beyond intellectual property and copyright to something perhaps more.

 In the years since, this way of working has expanded in scope and size.
-Open source communities have become vibrant ecosystems: X. They're also a critical infrastructure, as [this famous comic from xkcd defly illustrates](), and as Nadia Eghbal wrote about in her book *[Bridges and Roads]()*.
-As their important has become increasing visislbe, various funds to support their maintenance have emerged: from Mozilla's XXX, to Code for Science and Society's XXX, to the Chan-Zuckerberg Foundation's .
+Open source communities are both vibrant and precarious ecosystems.
+They're also a critical infrastructure, as [this famous comic from xkcd defly illustrates](), and as Nadia Eghbal wrote about in her book *[Bridges and Roads]()*.
+As their important has become increasing visislbe, various funds to support their maintenance have emerged: from Mozilla's [DFL Infrastructure Fund](https://foundation.mozilla.org/en/data-futures-lab/grantmaking/infrastructure-fund/), to Open Technology Fund's [Free and Open Source Software Sustainability Fund](https://www.opentech.fund/funds/free-and-open-source-software-sustainability-fund/), to the Chan-Zuckerberg Foundation's [Essential Open Source Software for Science](https://chanzuckerberg.com/rfa/essential-open-source-software-for-science/).
+Fiscal sponsors like [Code for Science & Society](https://www.codeforsociety.org/) and [Educopia](https://educopia.org/)
 ## How spaces changed during the COVID-19 pandemic

 During the COVID-19 pandemic, our sense of spaces and the boundaries between them blended.
-For many, the COVID-19 pandemic was the first time that many jobs went online, along with most other services: from school
+For many, the COVID-19 pandemic was the first time that many jobs went online, along with most other services: from school, to doctor's appointments, to friendly catch-ups, to

 During my research with the OpenStreetMap community